Money Matters - Study Exchanges

 1st Instalment: when the student has completed the first month of the Erasmus period.

 2nd Instalment: at the start of the second semester.

 3rd instalment: when the student has completed the agreed exchange period, and submitted a student report.

 Students will be required to sign a receipt for each grant payment.

 SUSI/Local Authority Grant Entitlement during Erasmus Period

-Students who receive a SUSI or other educational grant to attend CIT, or who have a CIT registration fee waiver, are entitled to retain these entitlements whilst on Erasmus.
+Students who receive a SUSI or other educational grant to attend MTU, or who have a MTU registration fee waiver, are entitled to retain these entitlements whilst on Erasmus.
 One grant does not cancel out the other.
-Students must be registered for their CIT course before they are entitled to do an Erasmus study exchange.
+Students must be registered for their MTU course before they are entitled to do an Erasmus study exchange.
 The host Erasmus institutions are not allowed to charge registration or tuition fees to Erasmus students.
 However, students going to Germany are required to pay “social fees” for each semester.
 These cover a local transport season ticket and Students’ Union fees.